 After several years of persistent and conscientious effort, Albert's first acting break came in 2006 when he landed a role in Disney's live-action film version of the classic cartoon Underdog, (James Belushi, Amy Adams, Jason Lee).
 Since then, his film and TV roles have included Gotham (FOX), 30 Rock (NBC), Law & Order SVU (NBC), Body of Proof (ABC), Ghosts of Girlfriends Past, The Makeover (ABC), Clear History (HBO), and Brotherhood (Showtime).
 He has been cast by directors such as Spike Lee, Greg Mottola, Henry Bromell, and Mark Waters to act opposite Helen Hunt, Liev Schreiber, Julia Stiles, Matthew McConaughey, Jennifer Garner, Justin Long, Larry David, Cybill Shepherd, and Mariska Hargitay.

 Albert broadened his interests to filmmaking in 2007 when he wrote, directed, and produced his first film, Fate Scores, an experimental silent film which was recognized by the prestigious National Film Board of Canada and acquired by Moving Images Distribution (formerly Canadian Filmmakers Distribution West) after a successful festival run.

-Albert is currently developing a feature-length sci-fi drama, Incarnations, in which a successful biologist unable to come to terms with the death of his four-year-old son makes a startling discovery about the afterlife.
+Albert is currently developing a feature-length sci-fi drama, Incarnations, in which a successful biologist discovers scientific proof of reincarnation and sets out to find the incarnation of his deceased four-year-old son.